sehoxjeong/sehoxjeong/README.md

 ## 🤩 Research Interests
 ### Macrofinance
 (Introduction to be Updated.)
-Interconnection between the Wall Street and the Main Street
+Interconnection between the Wall Street and the Main Street.
+Financial markets and business cycles.
 ### Private debt
 (Introduction to be Updated.)
-household debt and corporate debt
+Household debt and corporate debt.
 ### Financial intermediations and stability
 (Introduction to be Updated.)
-Financial institutions, financial stability, securitization, systemic risk, etc.
+Banks and other financial institutions, financial stability, securitization, systemic risk, etc.
 ### Network models and analysis
 (Introduction to be Updated.)
+Modeling interconnectedness, contagion effects, peer effects or any other interactions among economic agents via networks.

 ## 👨‍🎓 Education